wolf-justin0103/laravel-perm/README.md

 ```

 Saved permissions will be registered with the `Illuminate\Auth\Access\Gate` class for the default guard.
 So you can
-check if a user has a permission with Laravel's default `can` function:
+test if a user has a permission with Laravel's default `can` function:

 ```php
 $user->can('edit articles');